Standards, Data Models and Ontologies

 Metadata vocabularies, provenance standards, and persistent identifier schemes that enable FAIR data management across all research domains.

-• DCAT (Data Catalog Vocabulary) is the W3C standard that powers discoverability across EOSC and Recherche Data Gouv.
+• DCAT (Data Catalog Vocabulary) is the W3C standard for dataset discoverability.

-• Dublin Core provides 15 basic metadata elements widely used as a base metadata layer across repositories including Zenodo and HAL.
+• Dublin Core is a 15-element metadata standard used as a base metadata layer across repositories.

-• OBI (Ontology for Biomedical Investigations) provides a formal vocabulary for describing study protocols and experimental designs.
+• OBI (Ontology for Biomedical Investigations) is a formal vocabulary for describing study protocols and experimental designs.

-• PROV-O is the W3C Provenance Ontology and the formal foundation on which NIDM and DataLad provenance tracking are built.
+• PROV-O (Provenance Ontology) is the W3C standard underlying NIDM and DataLad provenance tracking.

-• RRID (Research Resource Identifiers) are persistent identifiers for reagents, software, and core facilities, governed by NIF.
+• RRID (Research Resource Identifiers) are persistent identifiers for reagents, software, and core facilities.

 • ROR (Research Organization Registry) provides persistent identifiers for research institutions.